 - Curtains Match the Window: Golden Eyes has bright blond hair that matches her eyes.

-- Dad the Veteran: Bill becomes one at the end of the story - a decorated veteran, nonetheless.
+- Dad the Veteran: Bill becomes one at the end of the story, once he and Golden Eyes have settled down and had a child - and a decorated veteran, nonetheless.
 Golden Eyes is the Rare Female Example of this trope, as she is also a decorated veteran.

-- Damsel out of Distress: Golden Eyes gets a brief stint as this when the Hugo Von Schwatzenburg gets knocked out trying to grab her.
-She takes the opportunity to rifle through his pockets for the official German communiques he's carrying and send them off to Bill via Uncle Sam.
-But she falls back into the Damsel in Distress trope because she's unable to sneak out of the German camp and isn't willing to kill Hugo Von Schwatzenburg while he's unconscious - as soon as he's up again he's ready to shoot her in front of the incoming American forces.
+- Damsel out of Distress: Golden Eyes gets a brief stint as this when the Hugo Von Schwatzenburg gets knocked out trying to make a grab at her.
+She takes the opportunity to rifle through his pockets for the official German communiques he's carrying, and sends them off to Bill and the allies via Uncle Sam.
+But she falls back into the Damsel in Distress trope because she's unable to sneak out of the German camp and isn't willing to kill Hugo Von Schwatzenburg while he's unconscious.
+As soon as Von Schwatzenburg is up again, he's ready to shoot her in front of the incoming American forces.

-- Demonization: Brinkley painted the Germans as generally savage, violent, and sneaky among other unflattering traits - the only named German in the serial is a raging misogynist, as detailed under Politically Incorrect Villain below.
+- Demonization: Brinkley painted the Germans as generally prideful, vicious, cruel, and underhanded among other unflattering traits - the only named German character in the serial is a raging misogynist, as detailed under Politically Incorrect Villain below.

 - Distracted by the Luxury: Hugo Von Schwatzenburg plies Golden Eyes with looted French gowns, jewelry, and champagne in the hope that it will make her fall madly in love with him.
 Needless to say, it doesn't work out as he planned.